Falling in Love with Our Work

 The Gift of Generous Listening

-Posted on Dec 21, 2011 in Authentic Communication, Lessons from the Field | 0 comments
+Posted on Dec 21, 2011 in Collaborative Communication | 0 comments

 A few days ago I received the gift of generous listening from a friend and colleague.
 It changed my perspective and lifted me out of the winter blues.
 She listened to my concerns without judging or trying to fix anything.
 She acknowledged me in a way that left me feeling valued and believing that my contributions make a difference.
 Our conversation reminded me that generous listening can change lives.
 Generous listening is more than a skill, and...